Ban the Grand National

 - Watch our video of one race horse who was lucky enough to be rescued by our friends at Hillside Animal Sanctuary

-- Race Horse Deathwatch is Animal Aid’s online database that records race horse deaths in Great Britain.
+- Race Horse Deathwatch and Irish Horse Death Watch are Animal Aid’s online databases that records race horse deaths in Great Britain and Ireland.

 - Read our response to the arguments of the racing industry